jjdmol/LOFAR/CEP/PyBDSM/doc/source/write_catalog.rst

 .. note::

-    For BBS and SAGECAL formats, the output catalogs always use the J2000 equinox.
+    For BBS format, the output catalogs always use the J2000 equinox.
 If the input image does not have an equinox of J2000, the coordinates of sources will be precessed to J2000.
 Catalogs in other formats will have the equinox of the image.

 The task parameters are as follows: